HarrisonAllen/pebble-gbc-graphics/README.md

 Accessing a tile in a VRAM bank is as simple as setting the index to where the tile is sitting in VRAM.
 Since you will be creating or generating the tilesheets, then loading them into the VRAM buffer, you should know what these indexes are.

 For the background and window layers, tiles are placed on a 32 by 32 tile tilemap.
-For the sprite layer, each sprite contains an index to its corresponding tile(s).
+For the sprite layer, each sprite contains an index into the VRAM for its corresponding tile(s).

+Each bank in the VRAM contains 256 tile slots, and each tile takes up 16 bytes.
+This means that one VRAM bank takes up 4kb of RAM.

 ## Understanding Attributes
 While the VRAM contains the tiles, it doesn't store info regarding their color palette, orientation, or anything like that.
 Furthermore, how does the tile know which VRAM bank it belongs to?
 That's where tile attributes come into play.